ufakz/udagram-project/README.md

 A full-stack microservices-based web application for image sharing.
 This project leverages AWS EKS, Kubernetes, Docker, Typescript, and React.

 ## Note
 The application runs on AWS infrastructure more specifically AWS EKS.
-To setup your AWS environment for the project, kindly refer to the [Official AWS Documentations](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)
+To setup your AWS environment for the project, kindly refer to the [Official AWS Documentations](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).
+Also configure your Kubernetes manifests using the appropriate image files.

 ## Infrastructure
 The corresponding deployment and service configuration files are located in the [deployments](./deploy) directory.
 Also configure your AWS secrets as needed.